 - Reward kids with a visit to the park instead of TV time

 Ideas for getting the recommended 60 minutes of daily exercise.

 - Find an activity that your child enjoys.
 Not every child will be born a natural athlete, but if your child has fun doing it they will improve their skills and want to do it even more.
-In the same way, if a child is forced to do something they don’t like, they will resent participating and it will feel more like a chore that they will be unlikely to continue.
+In the same way, forcing a child to do something they don’t like, will make them resent participating.
+Moreover, it will feel more like a chore that they will be unlikely to continue.

 - Encourage your kids to participate in a variety of age appropriate activities.
 Team sports and extra-curricular activities are great for building skills and keeping active.
 During school holidays consider a sports camp at Australian Sports Camps to keep them safe, occupied and active.
-9 sports are offered and kids are grouped by age and ability.
-This is also a great opportunity to discover if a sport is right for your child before you sign them up to a club.
+ASC offers multiple sports (https://australiansportscamps.com.au/) and kids are grouped by age and ability.
+Also, this is a great opportunity to discover if a sport is right for your child before you sign them up to a club.

 - Establish a regular schedule for physical activity.
 Team sports are great for this as they have scheduled training and games.
 Consistency is the key to forming good habits, that your child will carry into adulthood.

 - Lead by example.
 Embrace a healthier lifestyle yourself, and make being active part of your everyday life.
 This can be as small as taking the stairs instead of the lift, or walking/riding your bikes to school together.
 If school isn’t close enough to walk, perhaps you could park the car some distance away and walk the rest of the way together.